abhinavravishankar112/attendence/README.md

 - Send @everyone ping when button appears
 - Rest until the next class period

-## Discord Commands
+## Behavior

-- `!status` - Check current bot status and whether in class time
-- `!config` - Display current configuration and class schedule
-- `!test` - Send a test ping to verify Discord integration
+- Refreshes the page, captures a screenshot into `debug_output/`, and asks Gemini if attendance is live.
+- Sends `@everyone` once per run when detection is positive.

 ## Troubleshooting

 ### Bot not detecting button
-- Check if the button selector in `scraper.py` matches the actual Kalvium page
-- Run `!status` to verify bot is in checking mode
-- Inspect the Kalvium website to find correct element selectors
+- Ensure `GEMINI_API_KEY` is set and has quota.
+- Verify Chrome is installed.

 ### Google login fails
-- Verify credentials in `.env` are correct
+- Verify credentials in `.env`.
-- Check if 2FA is enabled on Google account (may need app password)
-- Try logging in manually first to ensure account works
+- If 2FA is enabled, use an App Password.

 ### Bot not sending messages
-- Verify Channel ID is correct: `!status`
+- Verify Channel ID is correct.
-- Ensure bot has "Send Messages" and "Mention Everyone" permissions
+- Ensure bot has "Send Messages" and "Mention Everyone" permissions.
-- Test with `!test` command

-### Permission issues
+### Permissions
-Make sure your Discord bot has these permissions in the attendance channel:
 - Send Messages
 - Mention Everyone
-- Embed Links (for status/config commands)

 ## Hosting Options